 More Money Doesn’t Win Election

 A great example is that of money and politics.
 Usually the candidate with the most expensive campaigns wins.
-So people tend to think that money wins election.
+So people tend to think that money wins the election.

 But the winner has more money only because people tend to back the favorite candidate at a higher clip.
 The author says that the winning candidate could cut its campaign spending by half and only lose 1% of the vote.